manvinderjit/amazon-connect-implement/README.md

 };
 ```

-Its working is explained in the folowing steps.
+Its working is explained in the following steps.

 - It loops through all words in `combinations`.